 With unposted custom insoles made in retail stores, the impression or “cast shell” is trimmed to fit and placed in the footwear.
 By matching the plantar surface of the foot, the pressure is better distributed underfoot for improved comfort.
 The height of the arch flanges and heel cup rim when properly mated with the liner to have a stabilizing effect that’s improved over the stock insole.
 Unposted insoles sold at stores have a less stabilizing effect than posted insoles made by U.S. Orthotic Center.

 With posted custom insoles the hills and valleys beneath the foot are again matched by the shell but the void space underneath is filled in—this fill is called “posting”—which renders the underside of the insole flat.
 This makes the new platform more stable and alleviates pain.
 Posting materials and methods can be varied to construct more compliant depending on the patient’s needs.

-Medical orthotics, like the ones made by U.S. Orthotic Center, are used to treat a medical condition.
-The qualified technician, places and holds the foot in a prescribed position during the casting procedure.
-This enables the final product to mirror the foot in its corrected, aligned position.
-This keeps the foot stable through its entire range of motion during gait and changes biomechanics.
+Medical orthotics like the ones made by U.S. Orthotic Center are used to treat a medical condition.
+The qualified technician, places and holds the foot in a prescribed position during the casting procedure to mirror the foot in its corrected, aligned position.
+The new orthotic will keep the foot stable through its entire range of motion during gait and changes biomechanics.
 Often, the corrective posting is used to effect a change to the biomechanics of the foot through the gait cycle accordingly.

 Custom orthotics are a long-term investment and customers should be made aware that they can usually be removed from old shoes and installed in new ones.
 Sports Orthotics generally last for 2-4 years, while dress orthotics tend to last for 6-8 years.